 37. Start at the center

-The front aisles of the store has the flashest and shiniest products, but they also tend to be the most expensive ones because they also get the most foot traffic.
+The front aisles of the store have the flashest and shiniest products, but they also tend to be the most expensive ones because they also get the most foot traffic.
 Skip this area and walk right down to the center where you’ll find the best and cheapest deals.

 38. Learn the price codes

-Costco has some not-so secret price codes, and if you can learn these codes, you’ll know whether an item is worth the buy at that moment or not.
-If you haven’t paid much attention to Costco’s pricing system in the past, it’s high-time you do so.
+Costco has some not-so-secret price codes, and if you can learn these codes, you’ll know whether an item is worth the buy at that moment or not.
+If you haven’t paid much attention to Costco’s pricing system in the past, it’s high time you do so.